Hi, what do you want to do?

 History in the Making: The Tortilla

 Fourth graders examine the history of the tortilla and extend the study across the curriculum.
-In this history of the tortilla instructional activity, 4th graders research the background of the tortilla, determine the ingredients, and...
+In this history of the tortilla activity, 4th graders research the background of the tortilla, determine the ingredients, and work with the...

 Curated OER